 Zeus's reign was only once more challenged when some of the gods, notably Hera, Athena and Poseidon, tried to takeover Zeus' role as head of the Olympian gods and bound him to his bed.
 The Father was, however, freed by one of the Hecatoncheires and the status quo restored.

-Although first married (briefly it seems) to the Titan Metis and then married to Hera, Zeus was infamous for his adulterous affairs, during which he often transformed himself into various incarnations to bed his prey.
+Although first married (briefly it seems) to the Titan Metis and then married to Hera, Zeus was infamous in Greek mythology for his adulterous affairs, during which he often used his magical power to transform himself into various incarnations to bed his prey.
 He, therefore, had many offspring:

 - Hephaistos, Ares, Hebe, Eileithyia - with Hera.